WardLordRuby/elden_mod_loader_gui/README.md

 * On game dir verified you can Register mods to the app
 * Easily add more files to a registered mod. eg. config files
 * Easily toggle each registered mod on and off
-* View registed mods details, State, Files, User provided Name
+* View registered mods details, State, Files, User provided Name
-* If registred mod contains an ini file you are able to open config files from within the app
+* If registered mod contains an ini file you are able to open config files from within the app
 * Swap between Dark and Light themes for the app
 * On de-registration of a mod app will make sure it is set to enabled
 * Writes logs to file "EML_gui_log.txt"